novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-148.md

 "Guitar."

 "Really?
 I didn't know that.
-But no matter how much you like it, you still have to pass the competition."
+But no matter how much you like it, you still have to pass the audition."

 "Huh?
 Really?"